 You likely already have a chequing account, but for this to work, you’ll need a completely separate account.

 The KOHO account is the ideal option for this.
-There are no hidden fees, your paycheque earns up to 2% interest on any money left in the account, and up to 2% cash back on any spending you do on groceries bills and services.
+There are no hidden fees, your paycheque earns up to 4,5% interest on any money left in the account, and up to 2% cash back on any spending you do on groceries and transportation.

 Here’s how to set up a direct deposit for your paycheque with your employer with KOHO: